Advice Regarding Cooperative Or Condominium Law Matters

 Our firm is well-known throughout the region for our skills in handling issues connected to cooperative and condominiums.
 We serve as general counsel to more than 100 condos and coops of varying size throughout the city.
 We have a subsidiary company, Director Protector, which focuses on these types of buildings.

-Matters We Handle In Condo And Coop Law
+Matters We Handle In Cooperative and Condominum Law

 Our team of lawyers handles a number of different issues for clients.
 We are here to make sure that you are well-informed of your options moving forward at each step in the process.